-The existing toilet block is no longer compliant and is proposed to be relocated with a new facility on Hanover Street.
+The existing toilet is no longer compliant and requires upgrading, providing an opportunity for the toilet location to be reviewed.

 Young Street

 Young Street is a one way local access road with very poor pedestrian amenity.
 The footpaths on either side are very narrow, with the west side often obstructed with parked cars semi mounted on the path.
 A redress of parking arrangements is required to either extend a footpath on one side or alternatively investigate a shared street option.